fbsamples/messenger-platform-samples/README.md

 # Messenger Platform Samples

-### Welcome Brave Developer!
+## 🔥 Welcome Brave Developer! 🔥

 This repo contains samples applications that will help you learn to build awesome apps on the Messenger Platform.

-**Completely new to the Platform?** Have a look at the [Introduction section](https://developers.facebook.com/docs/messenger-platform/getting-started) of the docs
+### Completely new to the Platform?

+Have a look at the [Introduction section](https://developers.facebook.com/docs/messenger-platform/getting-started) of the docs

+### Looking to get started?

-**Looking to get started?** Check out the *[Get Started section](https://developers.facebook.com/docs/messenger-platform/getting-started)* of the docs for a complete walkthrough of everything you need to know.
+Check out the [Get Started section](https://developers.facebook.com/docs/messenger-platform/getting-started) of the docs for a complete walkthrough of everything you need to know.

-### More Resources
+## More Resources

 To learn more about the Messenger Platform, check out these other resources.